That's what the past couple of weeks of my life have felt like. Supercharged!

 All's well that ends well.
 We (the Livingstone College team and EJN) executed a dynamic event with the largest crowd EJN has seen to date since traveling across the country with these panel discussions.
 Students and the public showed up in droves to the number of at least 800 in attendance.
 Security was on point and on guard and there were no incidents.

 While planning for this event, which demanded my full attention on and off the clock, my 90-year-old mother got gout in her left foot, the first such attack in her elderly life.
 The pain caused her already slow gait to come to a near halt.
 It would take her one minute to take 5 steps it seemed.
-One medicine prescriber to her offered more side effects than relief that landed her in the hospital for dehydration.
+One medicine prescribed to her offered more side effects than relief that landed her in the hospital for dehydration.

 But again, all's well that ends well.
 Today, she is on another medication and improving slowly.